harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 Studies have concluded that endogenous Growth Hormone Releasing Hormone (GHRH) is the principal regulator of pulsatile GH secretion in humans and that continuous GHRH infusion augments pulsatile GH release.
 Whereas exogenic administration of GH raises overall GH levels but has no effect on amplifying the pulses.

 People of all ages naturally continue to possess the ability to secrete GH from stores within the pituitary.
 Most studies are in agreement on this point.
-One study in particular examined the effects of administration of GHRH &amp;amp; a Growth Hormone Releasing Peptide on all adult age groups from those in their 20's to those above 75 years of age.
-They observed substantial increases in GH release as a direct result of administration of GHRH &amp;amp; GHRP-6.
-This prompted them to conclude, "...that the lack of side-effects &amp;amp; safety of the protocol and the discovered lack of age-related decline in the 'GHRH-GHRP-6-mediated' GH release opens the possibility of using it as a therapeutical tool to revert some deleterious manifestations of aging in man."
+One study in particular examined the effects of administration of GHRH & a Growth Hormone Releasing Peptide on all adult age groups from those in their 20's to those above 75 years of age.
+They observed substantial increases in GH release as a direct result of administration of GHRH & GHRP-6.
+This prompted them to conclude, "...that the lack of side-effects & safety of the protocol and the discovered lack of age-related decline in the 'GHRH-GHRP-6-mediated' GH release opens the possibility of using it as a therapeutical tool to revert some deleterious manifestations of aging in man."
 (23)

 Long-lasting GHRH analog CJC-1295